Amanshukla24/hospital_api-master/ReadMe.md

 ## Tech Stack :
  Node.Js and Mongo DB
 ## Take a Look  :
-The api is hosted : [here](https://hospitalapiv1.herokuapp.com/)
+The api is hosted :
-## Documentation :
-for testing this api please go through the : [Documentation](https://documenter.getpostman.com/view/18917188/UyrAEwkh)

 ## For LocalSystem
 for this objective user can download the repository from git and then extract the folder and then type npm start command to run this api.